pooltogether/pooltogether-client-monorepo/apps/app/README.md

 ## Environment Setup:

-Add your RPC IDs to `.env.local` for testing.
+Add your RPC URLs to `.env.local` for testing.
 A `.env.example` file is available for reference.

 If none are provided, the app will use public RPCs which could potentially get rate-limited.